MicahParks/jsontype/README.md

 6. [`netip.Prefix`](https://pkg.go.dev/net/netip#Prefix)

 # Usage
-* All method are safe for concurrent use by multiple goroutines.
+* All methods are safe for concurrent use by multiple goroutines.

 ## Define a data structure using one or more *jsontype.JSONType generic field.
 ```go